Justin-Yoon/Justin-Yoon/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a Software engineer currently writing Go at [Movio](https://github.com/movio).

+I have also worked extensively with Typescript and React in the past, although the frontend is not my focus at the moment.

-I've started to write little studies to help me to understand things that I learn online or in books.
+📖 I've started to write little studies to help me to understand things that I learn online or in books.

 Checkout my study on [transaction isolation levels in postgres](https://github.com/Justin-Yoon/transaction-isolation)